 - Please keep brush away from other objects such as fences, walls, water meters, utility poles, mailboxes, fire hydrants, and cars.

 - Avoid placing brush under utility lines and tree limbs.

 - Thorny trimmings must be in a separate pile.

-Please note that the city does not collect grass clippings (homeowners may compost or leave grass on yard to fertilize lawn) or garden waste including vines and waste from flower or vegetable gardens.
+Please note that the City does not collect grass clippings (homeowners may compost or leave grass on their yards to fertilize the lawn) or garden waste, including vines and waste from flower or vegetable gardens.

 Bagged Leaves Collected Year Round

 Bagged leaves are collected twice a month throughout the entire year as part of the City’s bi-weekly brush collection.
 Place bags or containers at the street by 7 a.m. on Monday of your collection week.
 Any type of lawn or garden bag is fine to use.
 When the bags are emptied, they are left for you to reuse again.
 Here are a few guidelines to ensure that your bagged leaves are collected: